-IMAGE SUBJECT DETAILS COST Materials Decks should be constructed of heavy timber, non-combustible materials, fire-retardant-treated wood, or ignition-resistant materials. \$\$\$ Combustibles Combustibles should not be stored on or under decks.
+IMAGE SUBJECT DETAILS COST Materials Decks should be constructed of heavy timber, non- combustible materials, fire-retardant-treated wood, or ignition-resistant materials. \$\$\$ Combustibles Combustibles should not be stored on or under decks.
 Debris should be routinely removed from deck surfaces and gaps between boards.
 Decks could be enclosed to keep material from collecting underneath.
-FREE Noncombustible siding 1/4" gas hon combustible dock board Housewrap or building paper Foil faced bitumen tape Deck to siding Install step flashing that extends a minimum of 6" from the deck to the siding. - Graphic and information for deck to siding provided by the Federal Emergency Management Agency's Mitigation Assessment Team. \$
+FREE Normalitation of the same of t Deck to siding Install step flashing that extends a minimum of 6" from the deck to the siding. - Graphic and information for deck to siding provided by the Federal Emergency Management Agency's Mitigation Assessment Team. \$